 DNS1 – This is optional, and can be set via the Dashboard and is not really necessary.

 That’s it!
-I hope this little guide helps you install Pi-hole on your Synology Nas.
-Please Support My work by Making a Donation.
+I hope this little guide helps you install Pi-hole on your Synology NAS.

 Note: Why do you need more RAM?
 To be more responsive.
 For sure you will not use Synology NAS just for Docker.
 Pi-hole needs a minimum of 512 MB of RAM (I repeat, a minimum and that’s just for Pi-hole).
 If anyone wants to stay within the strict minimum RAM, they are welcome to, but their system will never be as responsive as those which have more RAM installed.
 Why 6GB?
 Because most people are not professionals and they can easily install a 4 GB RAM module without opening their Synology box.
 An extra 4 GB RAM module, together with the pre-installed 2 GB module, adds up to 6 GB of RAM (in DS718+).

 Note: Some people may have problems launching Pi-Hole via Docker.
 This may be because of different settings in your Synology NAS and router.
 Every user has their own router settings etc. It’s really hard to troubleshoot the problem.
 You can also contact me via email and I will try to find a personalized solution for you.

 Note: After installing Pi-hole (through Docker), Synology NAS drives are not hibernating at all.
 The best solution is to Disable Hibernation.
 This will be easier and much more beneficial overall for everything Pi-hole needs to read database of filters.

 Note: Find out how to update Pi-Hole container with the latest image.